Nonparametric estimation of jump rates for a specific class of Piecewise Deterministic Markov Processes: PDMP

 In the bound of the variance, the first term is the same as for i.i.d variables.
-The second one is due to covariance terms (we found a similar term for stationary $\beta$-mixing sequences), the third comes from the non-stationarity of the random variables $Z_k$.
+The second term is due to covariance terms (we found a similar term for stationary $\beta$-mixing processes), the third comes from the non-stationarity of the random vectors $(Y_k,Z_k)$.

+To study an adaptive estimator of $\nul$, we need to prove that the Markov chain $(Y_k,Z_k)$ is weakly dependent.
+It is the case if the process is $\beta$-mixing. \begin{definition} Let $(X_k)_{k\geq 0}$ be a Markov process.
+Let us define the $\sigma$-algebra The $\beta$-mixing coefficient of the Markov chain $(X_k)$ is